datta-framework/datta-framework.github.io/README.md

 * [DattaTable](/dattatable) - Components for building a dashboard

-Renders a dashboard linked to a SharePoint list.
-A [code walkthrough](https://github.com/gunjandatta/sp-dashboard/wiki) is available.

 ### [Jump Start Projects](/jump-start-projects)

 These projects are 60-80% complete and serve as a core base for a solution.
 The repository for each project should be `forked` to your client organization.